 NFL Betting FAQ

-What If I Want to Track My NFL Bets?
+What If I Want To Track My NFL Bets?

 The best way to track your NFL bets is to use Pikkit.
 Pikkit is a social sports tracker app that is completely free.
 You can sync your accounts from every legal sportsbook with ease and have an easy-to-read rollout of your trends and winnings.

-What Is The Best Way To Bet on NFL Games?
+What Is the Best Way To Bet on NFL Games?

 It depends on what your goal is.
 Betting on NFL parlays is higher risk and more difficult to hit, but the payoffs can be huge, even with a partial unit placed.
 If your goal is to win on straight bets, then over/under bets are generally easier than betting on point spreads.
 Moneylines often have the lowest return but are easier to predict since it’s just about who wins and who loses with zero juice added.